sagardave/Brick-Breaker-Game/README.md

 Brick-Breaker-Game
 ==================

-A simple game using HTML 5 and java script.
-It uses SVG and Canvas which are two majors technologies of HTML 5.
+Implementaiton of a simple game using HTML 5 and java script as a learning activity.